 Redundant Navigation Steps: User has to backtrack to main category page every time they want to explore a new category after making a selection

-Option B (Categories Tab, Scroll Horizontally)
+(Categories Tab, Scroll Horizontally)

 Pros: